ihmeuw/vivarium_public_health/docs/source/tutorials/disease.rst

 Common Setup
 ------------

-In a vivarium simulation, data can be supplied through a **data artifact** - an HDF file that you build with all the input data your model needs.
-Most disease data keys can be overridden via the ``data_sources`` configuration (see `Data sources`_), so in this tutorial we supply nearly all data through configuration overrides.
-The one key that *must* come from the artifact is ``cause.{cause}.restrictions`` - a dict that the disease components load directly to determine whether a cause is morbidity-only.
-We use an example artifact to provide it.
+In a vivarium simulation, data is normally supplied through a **data artifact** - an HDF file containing all the input data your model needs.
+This tutorial uses an in-memory example artifact (via ``BASE_PLUGINS``) that serves simple data without requiring a real HDF file.
+Some examples also pass data directly to constructors or override keys via the ``data_sources`` configuration (see `Data sources`_).

 Every code example in this tutorial uses imports and helpers shown below.
 To run any example in a standalone script, include all of these at the top: